Mississippi Baptist Foundation

 MBF General Endowment Fund is designed to meet the long-term investment objectives of perpetual endowment accounts.
 The Endowment Fund seeks to provide a reasonable level of income, which is paid out to the many Baptist causes, while growing the principal of the fund by the inflation rate over time, thereby guarding against the effects of inflation.
 The Endowment Fund is invested in a preset allocation between stocks, bonds and alternative investments.

 MBF Short Term Cash Fund, a money market type fund, is designed to out-perform the current yields from six and twelve month certificate of deposits, as well as the 91-day Treasury bill rate.
 The Short-Term Cash Fund matches a competitive rate of return with full liquidity.
 The Fund is managed by the Southern Baptist Foundation.

 The Mississippi Baptist Foundation Board of Trustees and its Investment Committee carefully monitor the performance of the Foundation’s investments.
 Performance information is gathered from three primary sources.
-The first source is Salomon Smith Barney, which provides investment performance data on all the equity money managers.
+The first source is Morgan Stanley, which provides investment performance data on all the equity money managers.
 The second source is Investment Scorecard, which is a 3rd party performance measurement service that takes the Foundation’s accounting data to calculate investment performance for each money manager and for each common investment pool.
 The third source is the individual money managers.